PelionIoT/mbed-bootloader/README.md

     +--------------------------+ <-+ 0
 ```

 ### Notes on Flash Layout of non PSA tagets with external storage

 - This is the default implementation at the default mbed_app.json
-- The default flash layout is tested with GCC_ARM compiler and tiny.json compiler profile only.
+- The default flash layout is tested with GCC_ARM compiler with newlib-nano and release profile only.
 If a different compiler is used, the bootloader binary size will be larger and the offsets needs to be adjusted.
 - The KVSTORE regions require even number of flash erase sectors.

 ### The flash layout for non PSA targets with KVStore and firmware storage on internal flash